jonssonyan/h-ui/README.md

 Export the user, system configuration, and Hysteria2 configuration in the management background, redeploy the latest version of h-ui, and import the data into the management background after the deployment is complete.

+## DNS

+Telegram requests resolve through an internal resolver without EDNS, preferring IPv4 with IPv6 fallback and TCP retries.
+If you need the standard OS resolver, open an issue or pull request to add a switch.

 ## FAQ

 [English > FAQ](./docs/FAQ.md)